BlueNautilux/Safepass/README.md

 # Safepass
 A simple password manager written in python.

+- highly unsafe for now because of fernet